-Markzware PDF2DTP conversion tool review
+Markzware PDF2DTP full review

 Markzware makes useful tools for page layout artists.
 Among them is an invaluable conversion tool to allow designs originally created in QuarkXpress to be imported and edited in Adobe InDesign.
 Of more general use, though, is the PDF2DTP converter, which allows you to import a PDF document into a Quark (or InDesign) layout and edit its content to fit your design.